-4.Your agent will meet with you or speak with you about your real estate needs.
+4. LET’S GET ROLLING!
+We will meet with you or speak with you about your real estate needs.

-5.Real Estate Attorney: As you get closer to making a purchase, you will want to start interviewing real estate attorneys in New York City.
-A real estate attorney is required in all property transactions in NYC.
+5. GETTING CLOSER!
+As you get closer to making a purchase, you will want to start interviewing real estate attorneys in New York City.
+A real estate attorney is required in all property transactions in New York City.

-6.Making an offer.
+6. Make an offer.
 Offers are generally made orally in New York City.
 When you have found the right property, your agent will convey your offer to the seller’s agent or seller directly.
-The seller may return a “counter offer. ” This starts a negotiation process that may lead to a “meeting of the minds.”
-At this point price, terms, and closing date have been agreed upon.
+The seller may return a “counter offer. ” This starts a negotiation process that may lead to a “meeting of the minds,” at which point price, terms, and closing date have been agreed upon.

 7. Letters of reference: If you are planning to purchase a co-op, you will want to think about securing letters of reference.
 Your agent can guide you.

 8. Contract of Sale.
 The seller’s attorney prepares of a contract of sale.
 Your attorney (buyer’s) should examine the financial condition of the building that you are interested to purchase.
-After your attorney concludes that the financial condition is satisfactory, that the by-laws of the building are acceptable, and that the contract of sale is also acceptable, your attorney will allow you to sign the contract.
+After he/she attorney concludes that the financial condition is satisfactory, that the by-laws of the building are acceptable, and that the contract of sale is also acceptable, your attorney will allow you to sign the contract.

 9. Deposit of 10% of the purchase price.
 The contract plus the deposit will then be forwarded to the seller for signature .
 This money will be held in the seller’s attorney’s escrow account until closing.
 It is important to note that until all parties have signed the contract, and it has been delivered, the seller can entertain and accept other offers.

-LOANS.
-If financing, you will move forward with your loan application.
+LOANS: If financing, you will move forward with your loan application.

-*We will forward the package to the Board of Directors.
+- We will forward the package to the Board of Directors.
 No applications will be accepted by a Managing Agent unless they are complete.

 - If your application meets initial approval, you will be invited to be interviewed by the Board or by an interviewing committee (Co-ops).
 Treat this as a business meeting.
 In the case of a condominium, there is generally no formal interview.
 Your application will be reviewed, and if all required materials are included and in order, an approval is typically granted.